GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 Nevertheless, the node-based state machine remains one of the community's favorite implementations and has become pretty typical in Godot.
 The same basic principles apply to it as to all other possible implementations.
 Let's go over them!

 In the State pattern, each state is one object.
-So, their code is not directly part of the character's physics process loop.
+So, its code is not directly part of the character's physics process loop.
 You need a way to track the current state and manually call its update function on the engine's processing tick.

 For that, we can use two base scripts: